-This paper revisits some of the evidence on the reducedform Phillips curve, in the spirit of Phillips (1958), by assessing the Fed's view of inflation dynamics through the lens of a stylized statistical model that is informed by economic theory and incorporates economic expectations while allowing for deviations from perfect information and full rationality.
-Our modeling strategy can be defined as semistructural since it incorporates minimal identifying assumptions from a general class of economic models but lets the data speak on key aspects, such as expectation formation, the nature of the Phillips curve, and the role of oil prices.
-In this sense it occupies the middle ground between a fully specified dynamic stochastic general equilibrium (DSGE) model and a vector autoregressive (VAR) model.
+This paper revisits some of the evidence on the reduced form Phillips curve, in the spirit of Phillips (1958), by assessing the Fed's view of inflation dynamics through the lens of a stylised statistical model that is informed by economic theory and incorporates economic expectations while allowing for deviations from perfect information and full rationality.
+Our modelling strategy can be defined as 'semi-structural' since it incorporates minimal identifying assumptions from a general class of economic models, but lets the data speak on key aspects, such as expectation formation, the nature of the Phillips curve, and the role of oil prices.
+In this sense it occupies the middle ground between a fully specified Dynamic Stochastic General Equilibrium (DSGE) model and a Vector Auto Regressive (VAR) model.

-Our specification in reduced form is compatible with and nests several potentially different forward- and backwardlooking structural Phillips curve models, including the standard New Keynesian Phillips curve (NKPC), in which inflation is a purely forward-looking process, driven by expectations of future real economic activity.
-Moreover, the model allows survey data on agents' expectations on inflation to depart from the full-information rational expectations benchmark without imposing any specific form of information frictions.
+Our specification in reduced form is compatible with and nests several potentially different forward- and backward-looking structural Phillips curve models, including the standard New-Keynesian Phillips curve (NKPC), in which inflation is a purely forward-looking process, driven by expectations of future real economic activity.
+Moreover, the model allows survey data on agents' expectations on inflation to depart from the full-information rational see Mavroeidis et al. (2014) For a review of results using full-information methods to estimate dynamic stochastic general equilibrium (DSGE) models, see An and Schorfheide (2007).
+Nakamura and Steinsson (2013) review the use of microeconomic data to study price dynamics.
+Coibion et al. (2017) discuss the incorporation of survey data on inflation expectations in models of inflation dynamics.
+Other surveys, providing complementary approaches, include Henry and Pagan (2004), Ólafsson (2006), Rudd and Whelan (2007), Nason and Smith (2008), Gordon (2011), and Tsoukis et al. (2011).

+expectations benchmark without imposing any specific form of information frictions.
 We do not require either of the two surveys to be an efficient and unbiased predictor of future inflation and allow for temporary and permanent deviations from a rational forecast, potentially capturing measurement and observational errors, as well as a time-dependent bias in inflation expectations.

-A key feature of the approach is the modeling of oil prices and the different channels through which energy prices can affect inflation.
-One way is through production marginal costs and the Phillips curve: oil prices can affect the business cycle component and hence codetermine the output gap.2 Furthermore, in the model, oil disturbances can affect headline prices directly via energy services, which are part of the consumption basket, but also potentially via expectation formation, in line with the findings of Coibion and Gorodnichenko (2015).
-These two channels are captured by studying the differential impact of a second cycle, which we label the energy price cycle, on headline and core inflation.
-The cycle captures the potential common dynamics of oil prices, inflation expectations, and inflation, but it does not affect the domestic output gap and the real variables.3
+A key feature of the approach is the modelling of oil prices and the different channels through which energy prices can affect inflation.
+One way is through production marginal costs and the Phillips curve - oil prices can affect the business cycle component and hence codetermine the output gap.2 Furthermore, in the model, oil disturbances can affect headline prices directly via energy services, which are part of the consumption basket, but also potentially via expectation formation, in line with the findings of Coibion and Gorodnichenko (2015).
+These two channels are captured by studying the differential impact of a second cycle, that we label 'energy price cycle', on headline and core inflation.
+The energy price cycle captures the potential common dynamics between oil prices, inflation expectations, and inflation but it does not affect the domestic output gap and the real variables.3